mvpjava/docker-swarm-development-env/README.md

 ==============================================================

-The stack deployed via command "docker stack deploy -c stack.yml myStack" supports a Java developer workflow where the ava developer is working and compiling their code in an IDE.
-Once the jar is created with all its dependancies (fat/uber jar), it is then placed in a directory where the Docker stack volume bind mounts it into the JDK container to be executed.
+The stack deployed via command "docker stack deploy -c stack.yml myStack" supports a Java developer workflow where the Java developer is working and compiling their code in an IDE.
+You can get access to the Java project code here .. "git clone https://github.com/mvpjava/java-mongo4.git"

+Once the jar is created with all its dependancies (fat/uber jar), it is then placed in a directory where the Docker stack then volume bind mounts it into the JDK container to be executed (will connect to mongo and periodically add documents in an endless loop)

 The stack will reference Docker objects like overlay networks, secrets and configs available in Docker swarm to better reproduce other environments and also improve the